 In this article, I want to talk about some of the common myths related to digital transformation.
 Many companies are doing digital transformation, but are they actually benefiting from it?

 The answer is surprisingly few.
 A new analysis by Bain and Company found that solely 8% of global corporations have been capable of achieving their focused enterprise outcomes from their investments in digital technology.
-Said another way, more than 90% of companies are still struggling to deliver on the promise of a technology-enabled business model.
+Over 90% of companies are still having difficulty fulfilling the potential of a technology-based business model.

 By contemplating digital as an enabler as an alternative of an end aim, entrepreneurs can better decide how their digital transformation technique will affect the customer experience, in addition to drive revenue and efficiency gains.
 If so, digital transformation is a solution for your business.

 Transformation is actually about your corporation and how your objective, strategy, and progress will survive amid a sea change of expectations from customers, workers, and partners.
-A transformation like 5G can definitely inform and guide your workflow, however the fact is that a workflow that's well-designed, intentional, related to the enterprise, present with technology trends, and most significantly meant to make your business extra efficient can also stand up to main disruptions.
+5G can help your workflow, but a well-designed, intentional, enterprise-related, technology-savvy, and efficient business can also handle disruptions.

 The digital transformation exercise should impact real metrics-revenue, profit, cost, customer engagement, retention, or repeat buying-and therefore influence business in a optimistic manner.
 Transformation is about positioning the company strategically to compete within the digital age and coping with new market realities.
 If you need to lead your organization's technology transition, step one is grasping the realities of digital transformation - rather than getting seduced by the hype.